belarbi2733/wirepius-radarr-sonarr/WirePiUS/README.md

-## 🌉 WireHoleS
+## 🌉 WirePiUS
-WireHoleS is a combination of four services in one in a docker-compose project
+WirePiUS is a combination of four services in one in a docker-compose project
 - [WireGuard®](https://www.wireguard.com/),
 - [Pi-Hole®](https://en.wikipedia.org/wiki/Pi-hole)
 - [Unbound®](https://en.wikipedia.org/wiki/Unbound_(DNS_server))